dinki/View-Assist/View Assist dashboard and views/README.md

 * Incorporate proof of concept icon handling automation into device configuration blueprint
 * Insure icon list is always defined.
 Do this either in device configuration blueprint on startup, device configuration default or handle in icon handling sequences (aka update jinja to handle)
+* Add launch button config to device configuration blueprint and set on restart
 * Add new VA Assist listening CSS
 * Look at both assisting and processing variants of the bar and popup
-* Add select for listening CSS preference to device configuration blueprint.
+* Add select for listening CSS preference to device configuration template.
 Choices are new (default) and existing bar
-* Add select for microphone type (Stream Assist, HASSMic, Home Assistant voice satellite, other) to device configuration blueprint
+* Add select for microphone type (Stream Assist, HASSMic, Home Assistant voice satellite, other) to device configuration template
 * Use microphone type to set variables in variable template
 * Update all existing full screen views to take up all available space
-  * Alarm - use absolute positioning for snooze and dismiss buttons
   * Weather - also look at clipping
   * Sports
   * All Cameras (custom)